Workers’ Compensation for Construction Injuries

 - Carpal tunnel syndrome and ulnar neuropathy

 Sometimes these injuries are related to a single accident.

 Other times, conditions develop over time, due to constant wear and tear.
 Intense physical activity can lead to arthritis, degenerative disc disease, and other conditions.
 Exposure to dust, fumes, and chemicals can gradually cause breathing and skin problems.

 Degeneration and arthritis are not always age-related.
-If you think you have a work-related medical condition, contact Hardesty, Tyde, Green & Ashton, P.A. for a free consultation.
+If you think you have a work-related medical condition, contact Hardesty, Tyde, Green, Ashton & Clifton, P.A. for a free consultation.

 Your Right to Workers’ Compensation Benefits.